lundegaard/redux-tools/docs/tutorial/02-namespacing.md

 Any Redux Tools decorator inside a widget will now access the appropriate namespace without the need to wrap each widget in a separate provider.

-## Inter-Namespace Communication

-If you need to dispatch an action to a foreign namespace, use `attachNamespace` from [@redux-tools/namespaces](/packages/namespaces?id=attachNamespace).
-Simple enough, right?

-## Usage Guidelines
+## Usage Guidelines for Standard SPAs

 Namespaces are awesome for developing widgets that can be mounted multiple times in a single page.
-That being said, if you are developing a standard React application, don't bother with namespaces in your application code.
+That being said, if you are developing a standard React application, namespaces might not be the best choice for you.
 Only use them for developing [custom reusable multi-instance components](/tutorial/03-multi-instance-components).

-However, if your application is clearly split into isolated modules that rarely need to communicate with one another, namespaces might be a good choice for you.
+However, if your application is clearly split into isolated modules that rarely need to communicate with one another, namespaces might come in handy.
 There is one main rule you should follow: **never use multiple namespaces within a single module**.
-Seriously.

-Compare these two state structures:
+Mixing namespaces may result in some application logic not being triggered due to the actions being rejected by the namespacing mechanism.

+> The main reason for not using multiple namespaces within a single module is to avoid issues with namespace mixing.
+Therefore, it is fine to use multi-instance components inside your namespaced widgets/modules as these components should never interact with their surroundings.
+Of course, Redux Tools fully support arbitrary mixing and nesting of namespaces via the `feature` prop of the namespace provider.

+The main reason for using namespaces even if you don't need to mount a module multiple times is implicit selector scoping.
+Compare the following state structures:

 ```json
 {